Modernly designed attic bathroom in Dronfield Woodhouse

 Rafters run along the edge of the roofing system and will leave the majority of the triangular area underneath hollow.
 Trusses are supports that run through the cross-section of the loft.
 Converting a loft with trusses is possible, however additional structural strengthening is needed to change the trusses, and it’s most likely to be more costly.

-What kind of loft conversions are there?
+What kind of attic conversions are there?

 There are 4 primary kinds of loft conversion: roofing system light, dormer, hip-to-gable and mansard.
-The one you choose is most likely to be determined by a variety of factors, including the type and age of the home you reside in, and your budget plan.
+The one you choose is most likely to be determined by a number of factors, including the type and age of the home you reside in, and your budget plan.

 Roof light attic conversions are by far the least expensive and least disruptive choice, as you won’t need to make any modifications to the shape or pitch of the roofing system.
 Rather, it’s simply a case of adding in skylight windows, laying down a proper flooring, and adding a staircase to make the space habitable.
 However, you’ll need to have adequate roofing system area currently without having an extension for this kind of conversion.